IR-TEAM-DEPI/Graduation_Project_IR.Team_For_DEPI/README.md

 ---

-> 💡 *All screenshots are part of the IR.Team Vulnerability Assessment project on Google Cloud (GCP) under the Digital Egypt Pioneers Initiative (DEPI).*
+> 💡 *All images are auto-rendered directly from the project folder: `Documentation/Images/`.

----
+You can update screenshots anytime — new ones will appear automatically once pushed to GitHub.*